UTI in Cats -- Here's What to Look For

 How to Keep Your Cat Comfortable

 "Push fluids, such as canned food with extra water or chicken broth," suggests Dr. Paul.
 Recommendations to help pets recover will depend on the cause, notes Hayes.
-She instructs owners to administer any prescribed antibiotics through to completion.
+She instructs owners and pet sitters to administer any prescribed antibiotics through to completion.
 Keep the cat's litter box clean and continue to monitor the box.
 Access to fresh water and a prescription diet (given for some cases of FLUTD) will also aid your cat.

 Both doctors instruct that you should consult with your veterinarian if you believe your pet is in excessive pain, as pain medication may be prescribed.
 But Dr. Paul warns, "Do not use over-the-counter bladder pain meds, such as Urocalm or Urostat, which are very toxic to cats!"